caribank/yawarana-sketch/content/1000 verbs.md

 [ex](ctorat-40)

 ## [mp](pstjpe)
-[mp](pstjpe) was originally a nominalizer, but now also functions as a simple past marker:
+[mp](pstjpe) is etymologically a nominalizer, but now it also functions as a simple past marker:

 [ex](anfoperso-02)